 Reputation management is becoming increasingly important for healthcare providers – in fact, 70% of healthcare consumers say online ratings and review sites have influenced their decision when selecting a physician.

 People at every level of the organization, from the front desk to the medical staff to executives in the C-suite, are learning that a commitment to excellence in patient experience, as reflected in positive reviews, is the key.

-At Spartanburg Regional Healthcare System, instruction in reputation management policies and practice is so important that it’s part of day one onboarding sessions for new physicians.
+At Spartanburg Regional Healthcare System in Spartanburg, South Carolina, instruction in reputation management policies and practice is so important that onboarding physicians is part of day one training.
 Recently, we discussed this with Mary Reid, RN, senior physician development consultant with Spartanburg Regional Healthcare System.

 What are the basics of the Reputation Management training process for new physicians?

 It starts on the physician’s first day working here, alongside other typical first day presentations: welcome, payroll, email, operating policies and so on.
 Our marketing VP reviews the patient experience and presents on the service recovery process.
 The physicians receive and review the hospital’s complaints and grievances policies and procedures.
 We introduce Binary Fountain and how it works for Spartanburg; for example, how we ask every patient to complete a post-appointment survey.